 By Rebecca Alwine, Army Spouse

 Winter is upon us.
-For most of us that means hot chocolate and warm blankets, but for many military families it can mean a winter PCS move.
+For most of us that means hot chocolate and warm blankets, but for many military families, it can mean a winter PCS move.
 While not as popular as the summer PCS cycle, it is growing in popularity.
 We’ve moved 3 out of 4 times over the winter, and there are some great benefits to it.
 The main reason I like to move then is the numbers.
-There are drastically less people moving in the cold months than in the summer.
+There are drastically fewer people moving in the cold months than in the summer.
 It’s a race from May to July for moving companies, housing, and spots in schools.
 But in the winter months, there are plenty of open dates for moving companies, generally better packers (or we like to hope so!), and housing lists seem to be lower.

 Not Good or Bad, Just Different

 Of course, there are some downsides too.
 Things like being displaced for the holidays, taking the kids out of school and of course the weather.
 Even after battling the added craziness with our winter PCS rotation, I like it.
 I like starting the year in a new place, I like moving before (or after) everyone else.
 I like being slightly different.

 So I reached out to other military families and asked them for their tips and tricks to conquer the winter PCS.
 The responses ranged from silly to helpful, personal to general, and extreme to normal.
 Some simply said, “Don’t do it!”
 Clearly that isn’t always an option, but hopefully, some of these techniques will help you as you prep to move in the cold months of winter.